jinxin-wang/GeSA/README.md

 GESA was first prototyped by Ismael and Leonardo.
 Jinxin refactored the prototype scripts and continued development alongside his colleagues Andrei and ???.
 Significant contributions have also been made by Jomar, [Andrei Ivashkin](https://github.com/andrrrsss), Yoann, and others.

 ## Summary

+The pipeline consists of four modules that operate in a serial fashion.
+Each performs a specific task, reading from a standard input file and producing a standard output file (e.g., fastq, bam, vcf, maf).
+The pipeline's starting point and ending point can be dynamically set, providing great flexibility in analysis workflows.

 #### 1. Preprocessing
   - samtools
   - fastp, fastq, bwa-mem2, gatk bqsr